wp-plugins/wordpress-dashboard-twitter/readme.txt

 == Changelog ==

+= 0.8.4 =
+* FIXED: tr.im discontinued service thus it has been removed
+* NEW: Added bit.ly URL shortener

 = 0.8.3 =
 * FIXED: passwords are now stored encrypted
 * FIXED: incorrect link in the sent panel